-Varley O'Connor's fifth novel, The Welsh Fasting Girl, will be published by Bellevue Literary Press on May 7, 2019.
+Varley O'Connor's fifth novel, The Welsh Fasting Girl, was published by Bellevue Literary Press on May 7, 2019.

 The real miracle lies in the capacity of Sarah's singular, dark fate to illuminate the socioeconomic, religious, scientific, philosophic, and political cultures and conflicts of [the] time. . . .
 A transcendent historical novel.